 Usually when dealing with a smaller estate that is not subject to inheritance tax an estate agents valuation will normally be sufficient and is less expensive than a RICS probate valuation, in order to apply for probate.
 When the estate is nearing the inheritance tax band the probate office may require at least three agent valuations in order to provide a grant of probate.

-An estate agent’s probate valuation or market appraisal is often provided free of charge as the agent will be bidding to take the property on to their books and fulfill the sales transaction.
+An estate agent’s probate valuation or market appraisal is often provided free of charge as the agent will be bidding to take the property on to their books and fulfil the sales transaction.
 The estate agent will then charge a commission on the sale and in turn be paid for his services at the end of the transaction.
-However if the property is not going to be sold the agent may charge a fee up front for the probate valuation / market appraisal.
+However, if the property is not going to be sold the agent may charge a fee upfront for the probate valuation/market appraisal.

-Included as part of our probate service is a Estate Agent market appraisal, we liaise directly with the solicitor you have instructed through us and arrange for a agent to visit the property at a time convenient to you.
+Included as part of our probate service is an Estate Agent market appraisal, we liaise directly with the solicitor you have instructed through us and arrange for an agent to visit the property at a time convenient to you.
 Once the agent has completed their market appraisal that information will be provided directly to your solicitor so that there is no delay in progress.